 - Zoom out: This is used to reduce any area of the design.

 - Previous Zoom: This is used to return to the previous view after having enlarged or reduced.

 - Zoom all: Using this you can see all the objects of the design fit into the screen.

-- Zoom selected objects: it is the same as the previous one but only showing the selected items.
+- Zoom selected objects: It is the same as the previous one but only shows the selected items.

-- Zoom printer width: this is used to view on the screen the whole width of the printer.
+- Zoom printer width: This is used to view the screen the whole width of the printer.

 The guidelines are lines that can be placed in any position in the design, and there may be as many as required.
 To create guidelines, either horizontal or vertical, click on the design rulers…

 ….and drag the cursor to the desired position.

 To delete a guide, select it and drag it out of the working screen.
 The guidelines are especially useful to align various designs on the same horizontal or vertical line.
 The context menu of the guidelines in the ruler bar is accessed by mouse right-clicking over the ruler bar.

 - The context menu in the ruler bar allows you to activate the guidelines magnetism.